 5. Under the curtain of entertainment industry, for long has been the practice of smuggling animals across borders.

-If you consider yourself a responsible citizen, yet want to spend a few day or two amid the magnificent animals, do visit the parks and stay, even opt for volunteer.
+If you consider yourself a responsible traveler, yet want to spend a few day or two amid the magnificent animals, do visit the parks and stay, even opt for volunteer.